A Peruvian-Inspired Passionfruit Dark Chocolate Dessert

 👩🏻🍳 Tamara Talks – Valentine’s Day Dessert Inspiration

-As I mentioned in the introductory description of the recipe for this Passionfruit Dark Chocolate Dessert, the inspiration for the recipe was a dark chocolate and maracuya bar I had at the Choco Museo in Pisac, Peru.
+The inspiration for this dessert recipe was a dark chocolate and maracuya bar I had at the Choco Museo in Pisac, Peru.
+It was very dark chocolate bar with a gooey passionfruit filling.

 Having traveled extensively in Peru’s Sacred Valley (Valle Sagrado) and the Andes Mountains (Montagnes des Andes), many of my recipes include either Peruvian ingredients or Peruvian inspiration.
 I still struggle to find many of the ingredients used in Peruvian cooking, but I’m doing my best to bring the flavors I’ve embraced to the kitchens of home cooks outside this beautiful country!